Homeric Psyche

 In the library

-Its name, like the names given to the soul in many languages, marks it off as something airy and breathlike, revealing its presence in the breathing of the living man.
-It escapes out of the mouth — or out of the gaping wound of the dying — and now freed from its prison becomes an 'image' (eidolon).
+Its name, like the names given to the ‘soul’ in many languages, marks it off as something airy and breathlike, revealing its presence in the breathing of the living man.
+It escapes out of the mouth — or out of the gaping wound of the dying — and now freed from its prison becomes, as the name well expresses it, an ‘image’

-Rohde establishes the Homeric psyche as a breath-soul that is essentially inert during life but becomes an image-double upon death, the foundational claim for all subsequent analysis.
+Rohde establishes the Homeric psyche as a breath-derived image-soul that becomes an eidolon upon death, foundational to all subsequent discussions of the term.

 Rohde, Erwin, Psyche: The Cult of Souls and the Belief in Immortality among the Greeks, 1894thesis